Art in the square

 MUCA: URBAN ART GALLERY

-The Museum of Urban and Contemporary Art (MUCA), initiator of the temporary KUNSTLABOR 2 on Dachauer Straße, has been working with Tollwood and its artists for a long time.
-This winter, works by Patrick Hartl aka Style ghting, Matthias Mross and Lapiz can be seen on the Tollwood grounds.
+The Museum of Urban and Contemporary Art (MUCA), initiator of KUNSTLABOR 2, and its artists have been working with Tollwood for a long time.
+This summer, works by L.E.T. will be on show.